 Only the outline written by Toriyama is 100% canon, but that document has not been published.

-Dragon Ball Super: Broly, the newest film, is also canon since Toriyama was directly in charge of the story.
+Dragon Ball Super: Broly is also canon since Toriyama was directly in charge of the story.

 As for Dragon Ball GT, there isn’t an official answer for whether or not it is canon.
 If you search online, you will only find theories and assumptions (and I’ll keep from talking about those).